MTstateIntroStats/IntroStatActivitiesHybrid/_book/04-VN04-1cat_theory.md

 \vspace{1in}

-Are the conditions met to analyze the blood donations data using theory-based methods?
+Are the conditions met to analyze the payday loan borrowers data using theory-based methods?

 \vspace{1in}